linuxaustralia/constitution_and_policies/event-checklist.md

 ##Checklist for Linux Australia
 * [ ] Ensure the event team is aware of the [event subcommittee policy](subcommittee_policy_v2.md)
-* [ ] Raise a motion to form a new subcommittee.
+* [ ] Raise a motion to form a new subcommittee based on the [event subcommittee policy](subcommittee_policy_v2.md).
 A draft motion is provided below.
 * [ ] Undertake due diligence to ensure that members of the event subcommittee are members of Linux Australia
+* [ ] Meet with the Subcommittee to set expectations around minimum profits to cover operating costs (to be treated as an expense in budgeting) and how additional profits are used to further the organisation's values.
 * [ ] Provide templated budgets to the event subcommittee to use as the basis for their budget
 * [ ] Review the budget provided by the event subcommittee and provide approval and/or further guidance
 * [ ] Provide access to Westpac banking